PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ jj
 ```

-If you encounter a `Permission denied` error then you probably failed to add execute permision to `slr`.
+If you encounter a `Permission denied` error then you probably failed to add execute permission to `slr`.
 A `command not found` error suggests that the `PATH` was not set correctly.

 ### R source code